nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 Program data are saved in the hard disk automatically after any command that changes the data There is no need to save manually<br>

+### 4.19 Input stack for efficiency

+Keyboard Shortcuts:[Up] and [Down]

+Do you find typing again and again a similar command is tedious.
+Just press [Up] and [Down] on the keyboard to u can scroll through the inputs you have previously used.
+They are automatically filled into the command box for you so you do not have to retype them.
+This make it easier for you since you only have to make minor changes for similar command inputs<br>

+> * [Up] is used to scroll up the previous command inputs<br>
+> * [Down] is used to scroll down the previous command inputs<br>
+> * if you want to scroll multiple time (e.g. 3 times) to your previous input(e.g. 3rd last input) press [Up] that number of times (e.g. 3 times)
+> * if your scrolled too much press [Down] to scroll back down
+    e.g. You are at the 3rd last input `add` after you have pressed [Up] 3 times.
+However, you want to use the 2nd last input `done` instead.
+You just need to press [Down] 1 times to scroll to that input<br>

 ## 5. FAQ

 **Q**: How do I transfer my data to another Computer?<br>